This recipe for my easy gluten-free pancake recipe made with yogurt and blueberries is sponsored by So Delicious®. Please see my disclosures.

 Freeze ‘Em

-If you want to double or triple this batch, you can do so and freeze any leftover pancakes for a rainy day.
+If you want to double or triple this batch, you can freeze any leftover pancakes for a rainy day.
 They freeze well.

-To prepare them for freezing, allow them to cool completely on a single layer of a parchment covered baking sheet.
+To prepare them for freezing, let them cool completely on a single layer of a parchment-covered baking sheet.

 Once cooled, put the entire baking sheet inside your freezer for 10 minutes.
-Once they are extra cold, or “flash frozen,” you can then stack them and store in a zip top bag in your freezer.
+Once they are extra cold or “flash frozen,” you can then stack them and store them in a zip-top bag in your freezer.

-The short 10 minute flash freeze will prevent them from sticking together in the freezer, enabling you to remove only the amount of fluffy pancakes you want and keep the rest frozen.
+The short 10-minute flash freeze will prevent them from sticking together in the freezer, allowing you to remove only the fluffy pancakes you want and keep the rest frozen.

-To enjoy them frozen, lightly heat them in your microwave before you’re ready to enjoy.
+To enjoy them frozen, lightly heat them in your microwave before you’re ready to enjoy them.

 Equipment